Please purchase the course before starting the lesson.

 Be sure that between each compression you completely stop pressing on the chest and allow the chest wall to return to its natural position.
 Leaning or resting on the chest between compressions can keep the heart from refilling in between each compression and make CPR less effective.

-After 15 compressions, stop compressions and open the airway by tilting the head and lifting the chin.
+After 30 compressions, or 15 compressions for 2 rescuers, stop compressions and open the airway by tilting the head and lifting the chin.

 Put your hand on the infant’s forehead and tilt the head back.
 Lift the infant’s jaw by placing your index and middle fingers on the lower jaw; lift up.
 Aim for a neutral neck position and do not overextend the neck.